JCWentzel/PolymorphicButtons/README.md

 # PolymorphicButtons
 A simple Arduino library to make multi-function buttons.
 There are many button libraries out there, all with their virtues, this one is meant to be very simple and easy to use.
-Each button has 4 states.
+Each button has 4 states:

-•	Clicked
+*Clicked
-•	Double Clicked
+*Double Clicked
-•	Short Hold
+*Short Hold
-•	Long Hold
+*Long Hold

 ## Simple example
 Here is a basic example of how to use the library: